 - Crescent Roll Breakfast Casserole with Turkey Sausage

-- 3 pounds ground lamb
+- 3 pounds ground lamb (or lean ground beef)

 - 3 pounds round white or Yukon gold potatoes, peeled and cut into large chunks